-Documenting whether or not the Company perceived Coca-Cola to be addictive is more challenging.32 The Company would never put that in writing.33 However, the Company's efforts during WWII to provide soldiers with Coca-Cola-and the responses from the soldiers-are telling.
-American GIs wrote home from European battlefields with near-worshipful descriptions of the drink: e.g., "You probably will think that your son has had his head exposed to the sun too long [but] three of us guys walked ten miles to buy a case of Coca-Cola, then carried it back.
-You will never know how good it tasted" (Pendergrast, 1993, pp. 210-211).34 Woodruff made a pledge: Coke would be made available to every member of the armed forces at a nickel (Kahn, 1969, p.
-84).
-Company agents even sold nickels (at cost) so that soldiers could buy Coca-Cola in their accustomed manner (Coca-Cola Bottler, 1944, p.
-35).
+Documenting whether or not the company perceived Coca-Cola to be addictive is more challenging.32 The company would never put that in writing.33 However, the company's efforts during World War II to provide soldiers with Coca-Cola-and the responses from the soldiers-are telling.
+American GIs wrote home from European battlefields with near-worship-ful descriptions of the drink: For example, "You probably will think that your son has had his head exposed to the sun too long [but] three of us guys walked ten miles to buy a case of Coca-Cola, then carried it back.
+You will never know how good it tasted" (Pendergrast 1993: 210, 211).34 Woodruff made a pledge: Coke would be made available to every member of the armed forces at a nickel (Kahn 1969: 84).
+Company agents even sold nickels (at cost) so that soldiers could buy Coca-Cola in their accustomed manner (Coca-Cola Bottler 1944: 35).
 This could not have been profitable in the short run.
-It is consistent with the Company perceiving its product as habit-forming and insuring its consumers against supply fluctuations.
+It is consistent with the company perceiving its product as habit-forming and insuring its consumers against supply fluctuations.